RSS

 Ex-accountant's accusations of overstating cloud revenue

-On June 1, 2016, the former accountant of Donbass Svetlana Blackburn sued the company, accusing it of illegal dismissal due to unwillingness to participate in rigging financial results in the cloud business, reports Reuters.
+On June 1, 2016, former Oracle accountant Svetlana Blackburn sued the company, accusing it of illegal dismissal due to unwillingness to participate in rigging financial results in the cloud business, Reuters reports.

-The lawsuit was filed in the District Court in San Francisco.
-In her complaint, Svetlana Blackburn said Oracle executives required her to "insert square data into round holes" to improve the performance of Oracle Cloud Services.
-More details here.
+The lawsuit was filed in District Court in San Francisco.
+In her complaint, Svetlana Blackburn said Oracle executives required her to "insert square data into round holes" to improve the performance of the Oracle Cloud Services division.
+Read more here.

-The decline in sales of traditional Oracle software and equipment according to the results of fiscal 2016 contrasts with the strong growth of the cloud business.
-Its volume in 2016, according to reports, rose by 36% compared to 2015 and exceeded $2.85 billion.
-This includes sales of SaaS, PaaS, and IaaS products.
+The fall in sales of traditional Oracle software and equipment at the end of fiscal 2016 contrasts with the strong growth of the cloud business.
+Its volume in 2016, according to financial reports, rose by 36% compared to 2015 and exceeded $2.85 billion.
+This includes the implementation of SaaS, PaaS and IaaS products.

-In March-May 2016, the number of Oracle customers using the company's SaaS solutions increased by 1,600.
-The number of PaaS users increased by more than 2000, said Oracle CEO Mark Hurd.
+In March-May 2016, the number of Oracle customers using the company's Solutions SaaS increased by 1,600.
+The number of PaaS users has increased by more than 2000, said Oracle CEO Mark Hurd.

-Oracle Chairman Larry Ellison said the "hyperrost" of the SaaS - and PaaS business, which took place in fiscal year 2016, will last in the next years, allowing the company to become the first cloud company with revenue of $10 billion in the SaaS and PaaS market.
+Oracle Chairman Larry Ellison said that the "hypergrowth" of the SaaS and PaaS business, which took place in fiscal year 2016, will last in the next years, which will allow the company to become the first cloud company with revenue of $10 billion in the SaaS and PaaS market.

 2015

-On December 23, 2015, former residents of the 295-apartment economy-class Lakeview Apartments residential complex in Austin (Texas, USA) staged a protest against the unlawful eviction, which took place at the initiative of Oracle.
-About this writes the online publication PCWorld.
+On December 23, 2015, former residents of the Lakeview Apartments 295-apartment economy apartment complex in Austin, Texas, USA, staged a protest against the illegal eviction that took place at the initiative of Oracle.
+The online edition PCWorld writes about this.

-In December 2015, Oracle announced plans to build a completely new cloud development center with an area of more than 52 thousand square meters in Austin and buy the Lakeview Apartments building, which is planned to be reconstructed to accommodate employees of the new campus.
-As part of this project, the enterprise software manufacturer intends to increase its staff in Austin by 50% - largely to organize direct sales of cloud services.
+In December 2015, Oracle announced plans to build a completely new cloud development center with an area of more than 52 thousand square meters in Austin and buy out the Lakeview Apartments building, which is planned to be reconstructed to accommodate employees of the new campus.
+As part of this project, the corporate software manufacturer intends to increase its staff in Austin by 50%, largely to organize direct sales of cloud services.

-Evicted residents of Lakeview Apartments ask Oracle for help and demand affordable housing
+Evicted Lakeview Apartments residents ask Oracle for help, demand affordable housing

 However, the construction of the facility is accompanied by a major scandal.
-The fact is that back in June 2015, Cypress Real Estate Advisors, which owns the Lakeview Apartments building and places tenants on loan, notified them of the need to leave the apartment before September 30.
-In case of failure, the tenants were threatened with a power and water outage.
+The fact is that back in June 2015, Cypress Real Estate Advisors, which owns the Lakeview Apartments building and places tenants on loan, notified them of the need to leave the apartments by September 30.
+In case of refusal, tenants were threatened with blackouts of electricity and water supply.
 As a result, about 100 low-income families by US standards were evicted.

-Many of them have not yet expired, and Cypress Real Estate Advisors refused to return the money paid.
-According to some residents of Lakeview Apartments, they cannot find a new rented apartment at the same price that was in the past - the difference is measured in hundreds of dollars.
+Many of them have not yet expired their lease, and Cypress Real Estate Advisors refused to return the paid money.
+According to some Lakeview Apartments tenants, they can't find a new rental apartment at the same price as they were in the past - a difference measured in the hundreds of dollars.
 In addition, 225 children were forced to change school and kindergarten.

 Disgruntled people took to the streets of Austin in protest.
-They are asking Oracle and city authorities for help.
-According to Texas Rural Legal Aid lawyers, it was not Oracle that was to blame for the incident, but the owner of Cypress Real Estate Advisors, who quietly agreed to sell the property and did not help his tenants find a new residence.[8]
+They ask for help from the Oracle and the city authorities.
+According to Texas Rural Legal Aid lawyers, it was not Oracle that was to blame for the incident, but the owner of Cypress Real Estate Advisors, who quietly agreed to sell the property and did not help his tenants find a new residence.[9]

-In July 2015, it became known that Oracle imposes sales of cloud products even to those companies that do not need these solutions and do not want to purchase them.
-The aggressive policy of the American company was told to reporters by its former employee Craig Guarente.
+In July 2015, it became known that Oracle is imposing sales of cloud products even to companies that do not need these solutions and do not want to purchase them.
+Its former employee Craig Guarente told reporters about the aggressive policy of the American company.

-According to him, Oracle customers who want to amend the contract (for example, increase the number of license users or add new services) are faced with the so-called audit of the contract, under which an American corporation can file a claim for non-compliance with the terms of the agreement and force to purchase its commercial cloud products as a punishment.
+According to him, Oracle customers who want to make changes to the contract (for example, increase the number of license users or add new services) face a so-called audit of the contract, under which the American corporation can file a claim for non-compliance with the terms of the agreement and force them to purchase its commercial cloud products as punishment.

 In case of failure, the client risks losing the ability to use Oracle software within 30 days.
-In many cases, switching from company to other solutions is very problematic, since it can take years.
-So the customer has to follow the terms of the vendor.
+In many cases, switching from company decisions to others is very problematic, as it can take years.
+So the customer is forced to follow the conditions of the vendor.

-It is noted that an audit of any actions that do not meet the established requirements may cause Oracle discontent.
-As a result, the manufacturer forces the guilty companies to conclude long-term contracts for Oracle Cloud products, even if the client does not work with and does not need cloud services.
+It is noted that an audit of any actions that do not comply with the established requirements may cause dissatisfaction with Oracle.
+As a result, the manufacturer forces the guilty companies to conclude long-term contracts for Oracle Cloud products, even if the client does not work with cloud services and does not need them.

-Oracle sales managers receive seven times higher deductions than other products for such imposed contracts, Guarente said.
-Oracle did not deny such a bonus scheme, but at the same time refrained from informative comments, limiting ourselves to the following phrase: "We have reward systems."
+Oracle sales managers receive seven times higher deductions for such imposed contracts compared to other products, Guarente said.
+Oracle did not deny such a bonus scheme, but at the same time refrained from informative comments, limiting itself to the following phrase: "We have incentive reward systems."

-Craig Guarente worked at Oracle for 16 years, during which time he climbed the career ladder to the global vice president responsible for contracts, business practices and audit issues.
-In 2011, he founded Palisade Compliance, which provides advisory services in the field of Oracle software asset management.
+Craig Guarente worked at Oracle for 16 years, during which time he rose through the ranks to global vice president in charge of contracts, business practices and audit issues.
+In 2011, he founded the firm Palisade Compliance, which provides advisory services in the field of Oracle software asset management.

-According to Guarente, until 2015, Oracle did not show high activity in terms of imposing cloud products.
-In 2015, the company has already used this method of sales several times, said its former senior official, without specifying the names of customers who were forced to subscribe to the cloud offers of the manufacturer[9].
+Until 2015, Oracle was not highly active in imposing cloud products, Guarente said.
+In 2015, the company has already used this sales method several times, said its former senior employee, without specifying the names of customers who were forced to subscribe to the cloud offers of the manufacturer[10].

 Plan to move most products to the cloud

-April 24, 2015 it became known about Oracle plans to transfer almost all its products to the cloud.
-Thus, the American company decided to change its business model to correspond to changes in the market.
+On April 24, 2015, it became known about Oracle's plans to transfer almost all of its products to the cloud.
+Thus, the American company decided to change its business model to match the changes in the market.

 "We are still investing in a large number of traditional products.
-At the same time, we are moving with incredible speed to move all these currently available products to the cloud, "Oracle CEO Mark Hurd told Bloomberg.
+At the same time, we are moving at incredible speed to move all these products available now to the cloud, "Oracle CEO Mark Hurd told Bloomberg.

 As of the end of April 2015, about 65% of Oracle solutions are available in the cloud.
-By October of that year, it is planned to increase this share figure to 95%, Heard said.
+By October of that year, the plan is to increase that share to 95%, Hurd said.

-Oracle chief says 95% of company's products will be cloud by October 2015
+Oracle chief says 95% of the company's products will be cloud-based by October 2015

-As noted in the publication of April 24, 2015, for many years Oracle built its business on the sale of contracts for its software installed in its data centers, earning from supporting this software.
-However, the company is increasingly turning to the online sales scheme, thereby competing with fairly young vendors such as Salesforce and Workday, as well as eminent players, including Microsoft and IBM.
+As noted in the publication of the publication of April 24, 2015, for many years Oracle built its business on the sale of contracts for its software installed in its data centers, earning from the support of this software.
+However, the company is increasingly turning to the scheme of selling products via the Internet, thereby competing with such fairly young vendors as Salesforce and Workday, as well as eminent players, including Microsoft and IBM.

-According to the results of the third financial quarter, which ended on February 28, 2015, Oracle's cloud business, which takes into account the sale of SaaS, PaaS and IaaS solutions, brought the company revenue in the amount of $527 million, which is 29% more than a year earlier.
-For comparison, Amazon Web Services provided Amazon with revenue of $1.57 billion in the first calendar quarter of 2015.
+According to the results of the third fiscal quarter, which ended on February 28, 2015, Oracle's cloud business, which takes into account the sale of SaaS, PaaS and IaaS solutions, brought the company revenue of $527 million, which is 29% more than a year earlier.
+By comparison, Amazon's Web Services division provided Amazon with $1.57 billion in revenue in the first calendar quarter of 2015.

-"Our cloud business is growing much faster than I expected," Oracle Chairman Larry Ellison said during a March 2015 conference to publish the company's quarterly statements.
+"Our cloud business is growing much faster than I expected," said Oracle Chairman Larry Ellison during a March 2015 conference on the company's quarterly earnings.

-Safra Catz, who after the resignation of Allison from the post of head of Oracle took this position with Mark Herd, says that by 2020 the company will be able to receive $5 million from each $1 million sales of PaaS solutions.[10]
+Safra Catz, who took this position with Mark Hurd after Ellison resigned as head of Oracle, says that by 2020 the company will be able to receive $5 million from each $1 million in PaaS sales.[11]

 In mid-January 2015, Tech Pro Research published a note in which observers talked about Oracle's success, strategy and plans in the cloud market.[12]

-According to journalists, the main tactic of conducting Oracle cloud business is to provide as many services as possible, including applications, platform and infrastructure.
-The integrated approach, also practiced by the competitor, SAP is bearing fruit.
+According to journalists, the main tactic of running Oracle's cloud business is to provide as many services as possible, including applications, platform and infrastructure.
+An integrated approach, also practiced by an SAP competitor, is bearing fruit.

-For the first half of fiscal 2015, which ended on November 30, 2014, Oracle's cloud business approached $1 billion against $719 million a year earlier.
-In the SaaS and PaaS segments, company revenues grew by 36%, and sales of IaaS solutions jumped by 42%.
-The total number of cloud applications at the vendor exceeded 600.
+For the first half of fiscal year 2015, which ended on November 30, 2014, Oracle's cloud business approached $1 billion against $719 million a year earlier.
+In the SaaS and PaaS segments, the company's revenues grew by 36%, and sales of IaaS solutions jumped by 42%.
+The total number of cloud applications from the vendor exceeded 600.

-Acquired assets play an important role in this rise.
-Oracle has absorbed such useful firms as PeopleSoft and Siebel.
-One of the biggest purchases dates back to 2014: then the supplier of information systems for retail and hotels Micros Systems was bought for $5.3 billion.
+An important role in this rise is played by acquired assets.
+Oracle has absorbed useful firms such as PeopleSoft and Siebel.
+One of the largest purchases dates back to 2014: then the supplier of information systems for retail and hotels Micros Systems was bought for $5.3 billion.

-At the end of the same year, Oracle announced the acquisition of Datalogix, a technology developer linking consumer spending at traditional points of sale with digital marketing.
-Using the example of this transaction, Oracle showed how its cloud strategy works.
+Later that year, Oracle announced the acquisition of Datalogix, a developer of technologies linking consumer spending at traditional points of sale to digital marketing.
+Using this deal as an example, Oracle showed how its cloud strategy functions.

-Oracle uses all of its tools to work efficiently
+Oracle uses all its tools to work efficiently

-The company is committed to leveraging all of its tools for the best product performance - in the case of Datalogix to maximize the level of understanding of customers using digital and traditional channels, based on what they do, what they say and what they buy.
+The company is committed to using all of its tools to make the most of the product - in the case of Datalogix, for the highest level of understanding possible for customers using digital and traditional channels based on what they do, what they say and what they buy.

-The president of Oracle on development Thomas Kurian during the performance at the forum Oracle CloudWorld in New York (on January 13, 2015) described the strategy of the company as follows: "To offer the business applications working in the browser, to any partner, the client and all in the world".
+Oracle President of Development Thomas Kurian, during his speech at the Oracle CloudWorld forum in New York (January 13, 2015), described the company's strategy as follows: "To offer browser-based business applications to any partner, client and everyone in the world."

-As of early 2015, three quarters of Fortune 100 companies are working with Oracle Cloud.
-Every day, more than 62 million customers of the American company use its cloud services, making over 23 billion operations, said Oracle Senior Vice President of the Cloud Business Shawn Price, adding that the company does not intend to stop there.
+As of early 2015, three-quarters of Fortune 100 companies are using Oracle Cloud solutions.
+More than 62 million customers of the American company use its cloud services every day, performing over 23 billion operations, said Oracle Price, senior vice president of Oracle's cloud business, adding that the company does not intend to stop there.

-According to Price, Oracle intends to minimize the need for customers for consulting services, as well as simplify cloud deployment and interaction with the company during the entire period of cooperation.
+According to Price, Oracle is going to maximize customer demand for consulting services, as well as make it easier to deploy clouds and interact with the company during the entire collaboration period.

-Oracle wants to be one of the top three global cloud software vendors.
-This was stated by the head of the company Larry Allison in early October 2012, speaking at the Oracle OpenWorld conference.
+Oracle wants to become one of the top three cloud software vendors in the world.
+This was stated by the head of the company Larry Ellison in early October 2012, speaking at the Oracle OpenWorld conference.

-According to Larry Ellison, the company is waiting for systematic organic growth in the cloud application segment, because Oracle has been actively developing and will continue to develop this direction in recent years.
+According to Larry Ellison, the company is facing systematic organic growth in the cloud application segment, because Oracle has been actively developing and will continue to develop this direction in recent years.

-So about 80 transactions for the purchase of other companies totaling more than 50 billion were closed.
-And dollars the result of these acquisitions was revenue from the segment in the amount of $31.6 billion in the first quarter of fiscal year 2013.
+So about 80 transactions for the purchase of other companies totaling more than $50 billion were closed.
+And the result of these acquisitions was segment revenue of $31.6 billion in the first quarter of fiscal 2013.

-Larry Allison said in an interview with US channel CNBC that "over the next few years, senior management, up to individual programmers and sellers, is focused on one thing: sales of applications, platform and infrastructure in the cloud."
+Larry Ellison said in an interview with US channel CNBC that "over the next few years, senior management right down to individual programmers and sellers is targeting one thing: sales of applications, platform and infrastructure in the cloud."

-This priority of the Cloud segment is due to the fact that, according to company president Mark Heard, global data volumes will grow by more than 50 times by 2020, and most of them will be processed in the cloud, Reuters reported on October 3, 2012 .
-And to have time to take a more significant share in this booming segment is important for the company.
-Given the active development of Oracle in the direction of mobile applications, as well as applications for small and medium-sized businesses, the statement about the imminent entry into the TOP-3 cloud software providers, which Allison expressed, looks logical.
-Moreover, according to CFO Safra Katz, even if the company abandons its classic sales and moves only to provide cloud services, Oracle's net profit will not fall below $1 billion.
+This priority of the Cloud segment is due to the fact that, according to the president of the company , Mark Hurd, global data volumes will grow by more than 50 times by 2020, and most of them will be processed in the cloud, Reuters reported on October 3, 2012 .
+And having time to take a more significant share in this rapidly growing segment is important for the company.
+Considering this, Oracle's active developments in the direction of mobile applications, as well as applications for small and medium-sized businesses, the statement about the imminent entry into the TOP-3 of cloud software suppliers, which Ellison expressed, looks natural.
+Moreover, according to CFO Safra Katz, even if the company abandons its classic sales and moves only to providing cloud services, Oracle's net profit will not fall below $1 billion.

-On October 5, 2012, at a meeting with analysts, Safra Katz said that the company plans to grow organically in the next 5 years by 20%, mainly due to the provision of cloud services.
+Safra Katz on October 5, 2012, at a meeting with analysts, said that the company plans to grow organically in the next 5 years by 20%, mainly through the provision of cloud services.
 However, analysts consider such a forecast too optimistic.
-So Bloomberg analysts are confident that a more realistic plan will include growth in the next 5 years of no more than 10%.
+So Bloomberg analysts are confident that a more realistic plan will include growth in the next 5 years no more than 10%.

 The company also announced that in the near future it will focus on increasing dividends to its shareholders.
-However, despite cooling interest in M & A deals, after Safra Katz said, the company will not refuse an interesting offer if one appears on the market.
+However, despite cooling interest in M&A deals, according to Safra Katz, the company will not refuse an interesting offer if one appears on the market.

 See also